mtgjson/mtgjson-website/docs/abstract-models/card-types/index.md

       content: Card Types
   - - meta
     - name: description
-      content: The Card Types Abstract Model describes other possible sub-types and super-types of a card type.
+      content: The Card Types abstract model describes other possible sub-types and super-types of a card type.
   - - meta
     - property: og:description
-      content: The Card Types Abstract Model describes other possible sub-types and super-types of a card type.
+      content: The Card Types abstract model describes other possible sub-types and super-types of a card type.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, card types